priya1puresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis/docker_deployment.md

 ```
 Replace `{password}` with your value.

 To access the Redis server running inside the Docker container on port `6379`, we need to expose it to any available port on the machine using `-p {port_no_of_machine}:6379` argument.
-We need to replace `port_no_of_machine}` with its respective value.
+We need to replace `{port_no_of_machine}` with its respective value.
 In our example, we have used port number `6000`.

 ### Ansible Commands